Shopify · Shopify Plus · WooCommerce

 Workflow

-From product to indexed — three steps.
+From product URL to D14 report — three steps.

 1